Fourcade shoots France to first Games medal

 He made further mistakes in each of the two standing shooting sessions and the resulting 150-metre penalty loops took their toll on the Norwegian.

-Moravec shot a perfect 20 but could not match Fourcade's devilish pace on the skis.
+Moravec shot a perfect 20 out of 20 but could not match Fourcade's devilish pace on the skis.

 Fourcade made no mistake in the final shooting stage and knew gold was in the bag, clenching his fist as he began his celebrations.